1871fotc/fotc/README.md

 # Friends of Toowong Cemetery website

-An unofficial port of the Friend of Toowong Cemetery site - `https://fotc.org.au/`.
+A port of the Friend of Toowong Cemetery site - `https://fotc.org.au/`.
 View it at https://1871fotc.github.io/fotc/

 ## About

-- This site is built using [Material for MkDocs Insiders](https://squidfunk.github.io/mkdocs-material-insiders/).
+- This site is built using [Material for MkDocs Insiders](https://squidfunk.github.io/mkdocs-material/).
 - [Pages](https://github.com/1871fotc/fotc/tree/main/docs) are written in Markdown
 - Snippets are used to modularise content
 - Images are stored in [/assets](https://github.com/1871fotc/fotc/tree/main/docs/assets)